We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Can you lie on an acupressure mat for too long?

-While there is not a specific time limit for lying on an acupressure mat (less than 30 minutes is frequently recommended), lying on spikes for too long can cause bruising or damage to the skin’s surface.
-It is not generally advised to fall asleep on an acupressure mat overnight.
+While there’s not a specific time limit for lying on an acupressure mat (under 30 minutes is frequently recommended), lying on spikes for too long can cause bruising or damage to the skin’s surface.

 If you have back or body pain, stress, or headaches, acupressure mats and pillows may be worth a try.
 They do, however, take some getting used to.